synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 There are two broad organizing categories that apply:

-1)	“Location” - Where the source files apply / where they are used
+1. “Location” - Where the source files apply / where they are used
-2)	“File Type” - Source file language
+1. “File Type” - Source file language

 The possible “locations” and “types” are:

-1)	Inside a SNAP Node – this will usually be SNAPpy source files
+1. Inside a SNAP Node – this will usually be SNAPpy source files
-2)	Inside the E20 Gateway – this will usually be Python source files
+1. Inside the E20 Gateway – this will usually be Python source files
-3)	Inside the web browser – multiple file types apply here:
+1. Inside the web browser – multiple file types apply here:
-a.
-HTML files
+  1. HTML files
-b.
-CSS files
+  1. CSS files
-c.
-Javascript files
+  1. Javascript files

 In the following sections, we will present the SNAPpy scripts first, then the Python source code, then the various web browser source files.